 B.A., Philosophy, Miami University, with Departmental and University Honors; J.D. with Honors from the Ohio State University College of Law.
-Formerly, 12 years as a business litigator and counselor with the well-respected law firms of Woods Rogers PLC in Blacksburg and Calfee Halter & Griswold LLP in Cleveland and Columbus.
+Formerly: 12 years as a business litigator and counselor with the well-respected law firms of Woods Rogers PLC in Blacksburg and Calfee Halter & Griswold LLP in Cleveland and Columbus.
 His litigation practice focused on commercial contract disputes, tort and products liability, environmental litigation, a variety of business torts, labor litigation and premises liability.
 On behalf of a utility client, Professor Belleville obtained the first summary judgment in Ohio in defense of a premises liability asbestos claim, and participated in the drafting significant asbestos reform legislation.
 He has also successfully negotiated and avoided multi-million dollar environmental claims on behalf of municipal and industrial clients.
 He is licensed to practice in Pennsylvania, Ohio and Virginia.
-Professor Belleville teaches Contracts, Appellate Advocacy, and Sustainable Energy Seminar, Appellate Advocacy Natural Resources, Sustainable energy Law Practice, Law Office Management, The Law of Renewables.
+Professor Belleville has served as faculty advisor for the Natural Resources Law Journal and moot court.